Homotopical recognition of diagram categories

 A monoidal version of \cite[Theorem~3.9.3]{Schwede-Shipley} has recently been proven by \cite{Bayindir-Chorny} (for the monogenic setting) and by \cite{chorny-white-stable-monoidal} (for the general setting).
 We note that \cite{chorny-white-stable-monoidal} also has a $\cat V$-version of \cite[Theorem~3.9.3]{Schwede-Shipley}, allowing for a generalization of Example \ref{ex:stable-classification} away from the simplicial context.
 It would be interesting to formulate a monoidal version of Theorem \ref{criterion}, in analogy with \cite[Theorem A]{chorny-white-stable-monoidal}.

-Our next example shows how to use Theorem \ref{criterion} to provide a new monoidal model for spectra, an important problem that was open from the 1950s until the late 1990s, when several monoidal models were found.
+Our next example shows how to use Theorem~\ref{criterion} to provide a new model for spectra.
+Even though this is not an example of a presheaf category, it is close enough and will be used in Section~\ref{sec:classification}.

+In this case the conditions of Theorem~\ref{criterion} are not fully met, so we will use Bousfield localization to obtain a new model of spectra as a localization of the category of certain diagrams of spaces with respect to a smaller set of maps than provided by Dugger, \cite{Dugger-presentation}.

 \begin{notation} In the next example and further occurrences of stable model categories in this paper, we will use the desuspension notation for the derived version of the loop functor:

 \end{notation}